therealJimoh/Javascript30/README.md

 # Javascript30
-Javascript30 challenge: building 30 projects with vanillaJs in 30days.
+Javascript30 challenge: built 30 projects with vanillaJs in 30days.